cardano-scaling/website/monthly/2024-11-monthly.md

 ### One line installer for Mithril binaries

-In order to facilitate the installation and update of Mithril binaries, we have created a one line installer that downloads and installs the Mithril binaries for you.
-This installer is available for Linux and MacOS, and for the Mithril signer, Mithril aggregator, and Mithril CLI.
+To facilitate the installation and updating of Mithril binaries, we have created a one line installer that downloads and installs the Mithril binaries and supports Linux and macOS.
+It is available for the Mithril signer, Mithril aggregator, and Mithril CLI.

 Here is an example command to download the **latest Mithril signer** binary in the current directory: